Roof for House: Types of Roofing Materials

 Thus, all options for the roof of a house are complex systems consisting of many elements.
 Installing a roof using one of the above types of materials means not just laying the chosen coating on the roof surface, but thoroughly planning all stages of the work, taking into account the functional and operational nuances of both the materials and the foundation on which the roof will be installed.

-The main functions of the roof
+The main functions

 Perhaps the most important function of the roof is to protect the roof and interior of a home from various natural influences: wind, rain, snow, or hail.
 The choice of roofing should be made in strict accordance with the technical characteristics of the base, so another function of the roof – protecting the house from high loads – is also important.

-Due to their structure, small-format, scaly and natural roofs can withstand repeated temperature fluctuations.
+Due to their structure, small-format, scaly, and natural roofs can withstand repeated temperature fluctuations.
 Due to this, the interior of the house maintains a stable microclimate: in winter the house is warm, and in summer – cool.
 Also, in the modern format, the materials for the roof of the house can provide the building with fire safety, ie the risk of rapid ignition is eliminated.
 Also, modern types of roofs significantly reduce the effects of ultraviolet and thermal radiation, as well as withstand various external and internal influences – such as condensation or noise.

-Due to its technical and operational characteristics, the roof can perform several additional functions:
+Due to its technical and operational characteristics:

 • provide private buildings with architectural individuality;